meaker2718314/aquaticPhotoSegmentation/README.md

 ## Final Metrics and Analysis

-The final performance of the model can be analyzed using the Confusion Matrix found in directory **/Results/Metrics**
+The final accuracy of the UNET Model is **81%**, meaning the proportion of correctly classified pixels.
+Analysis of the Confusion Matrix suggests that the most predominant misclassifications were